YongjieLin1998/CORAL/README.md

 ## Development and Feedback

 We are working to improve CORAL and add new functions.
 Thus, your feedback and suggestions are very welcome.
-If you need a new specific function and find something not working, just let us know and we'll fix it.
+If you need a new specific function or find something not working, just let us know and we'll fix it.

 Contact: Yongjie Lin (linyjie@pku.edu.cn)